-And here’s a freebie, Lil’ Dicky, who I was introduced to with his video Pillow Talking, and thought was the lamest, weirdest most banal rap video I’ve ever seen.
-Now, he is up there with my favourite rapper, and I’ve memorized the song fluently.
+And here’s a freebie, Lil’ Dicky, who I was introduced to with his video ‘Pillow Talking’, and thought was the lamest, weirdest most banal rap video I’ve ever seen.
+Now, he is up there with my favourite rappers, and I’ve memorized the song fluently.
 Another one is ‘Steve Chance’ in ‘Cuckoo’, I’ll stop now.